The Devor lab

 -

-Identification of Cacng2 (stargazin) as a susceptibility gene for neuro-pathic pain (animals and man).
+Identification of Cacng2 (stargazin) as a susceptibility gene for neuro-pathic pain, among the first known “pain genes”, in animals and man.

 -

-Novel mechanism and potential treatment of osteoarthritic pain based intrinsic innervation & dental root canal analogy.
+Novel mechanism and potential treatment of osteoarthritic pain based intrinsic subchondral bone innervation and a dental root canal analogy.

 -